 A pilot, devised by comedian and former Juke Box Jury producer Barry Langford had been made by ATV in 1960 and hosted by actor Bill Owen.
 Southern later took up the idea and hired a new producer Angus Wright, along with a new host, Sandra Stone, an eighteen year old shop assistant from Worthing in Sussex.
 Langford himself was the Chairman, to be replaced in September 1963 by band leader Eric Winstone.

-Southern's pilot pitted singer Garry Mills against his father Chas, while actress Pat Burke contested with her neice.
-"Flash, Bang, Wallop" by Tommy Steele was one of the records played in the pilot show.
+Southern's pilot pitted singer Garry Mills against his father Chas, while actress Pat Burke contested with her niece.
+"Flash, Bang, Wallop" by Tommy Steele was one of the records played in the pilot.
 Langford told Record Mirror in April 1963 "I'm knocked out that it's gone down so well.
 I've had the show on my mind for a long time now and sometimes wondered if it was worth persevering with..."

 By November 1963 plans were afoot to take the show on the road and record it as an

-outside broadcast in the Southern region, while a new Chairman Peter Haigh joined
+outside broadcast in the Southern region, while a new Chairman Peter Haigh would

 The show was due to run for thirteen weeks, but ended up running for just under a year, proving it to be a "buy".
 Grampian and Tyne Tees on the ITV network also took the show.